 Today I’d like to introduce you to the Google Authority Score.
 For some of our partners, you may have already spotted this feature within your dashboard.
-To have this feature available to you, connect our dashboard with the account that manages your clients’ Google My Business (GMB) listings.
-You can read about our GMB Sync feature and how to set it up here.
+To have this feature available to you, connect our dashboard with the account that manages your clients’ Google Business Profile (GBP) listings.
+You can read about our GBP Sync feature and how to set it up here.

 Advice Local Introduces the Google Authority Score

 Advice Local has developed an algorithm called the Google Authority Score (GAS).
-This score is calculated based on the features available within a business’ Google My Business listing, and is available only to Advice Local partners.
+This score is calculated based on the features available within a business’ Google Business Profile (formerly Google My Business) listing, and is available only to Advice Local partners.

 GAS was created to help businesses understand the authority for each of their business locations – information that is very powerful.
 The example above illustrates how to achieve a higher GAS percentage.
 To get there, a business must “promote its brand, receive high star ratings on customer reviews, and respond quickly to customer reviews.”